MegaColorBoy/resto-search/README.md

 ## Status
 Overall, this project is functional but it's a bit incomplete in some parts as I'm currently learning how to manage state with multiple checkboxes and dynamic modals using ReactJS.

+The code might not be neat but it does the job, I guess so.

 ## My approach towards the project
 I thought of building a functional UI where the user is allowed to filter the restaurants based on keyword, cuisines and categories.
 In addition, I thought of fetching restaurants based on current location (by default).